-|Prostate Cancer||Device: MR-Guided Transurethral US Ablation of Prostate Tissue||Phase 1|
+|Prostate Cancer||Device: MR-Guided Transurethral US Ablation of Prostate Tissue||Not Applicable|

 |Official Title:||Phase 1 Study: A Prospective, Multi-center, Single Arm Study - Evaluation of the Safety and Feasibility of MRI-guided Transurethral Ultrasound Therapy for the Ablation of Prostate Tissue in Patients With Localized Prostate Cancer|

-|Estimated Study Completion Date :||April 2019|
+|Actual Study Completion Date :||June 11, 2019|